jsffeng/ServerBkup/README.md

  backup, if the disk usage run above 80%, an error will be printed to log file.

 There are a few of alternatives to handle error notification in log file.
 For example, create another cronjob
-to screen log file everyday and send emails if any errors.
+to screen log file every day and send emails if any errors.
 In my practice, I just created a simple tool to screen
 log file and added it into my $HOME/.profile.
 In this way, I will see the errors in the screen if exist whenever
 I log into my PC/system.